A dress code for flying? Yes, and here's why we need it now - ExBulletin

 A dress code for flying?
 Yes, and here’s why we need it now

-Not the minimum standards airlines bury deep in their ticket contracts, which say you can’t board barefoot or in “obviously offensive” clothing.
-An effective dress code or at least a dress recommendation would set standards for appropriate dress in flight.
+Not the minimum standards that airlines bury deep in their ticket contracts, which say you can’t board barefoot or in obviously offensive clothing.
+An effective dress code – or at least a dress recommendation – would set standards for appropriate dress in flight.

 And surprisingly, many passengers would welcome him.

-CheckElliott Confidential, the newsletter the travel industry doesn’t want you to read.
-Each issue is packed with breaking news, in-depth information and exclusive strategies for becoming a better traveler.
-But don’t tell anyone!

 Here’s the immediate appeal of a dress code: there’s been a sharp drop in manners on board.
-The number of unruly passenger incidents increased by 37% worldwide in 2022 compared to the previous year, according to a new report from the International Air Transport Association.
+The number of unruly passenger incidents increased by 47% in 2022, according to a new report from the International Air Transport Association.
 The organization reported one unruly incident for every 568 thefts last year, compared to one for every 835 thefts in 2021.

 Passengers and some psychologists believe that if people dress up before their flight, they might be more respectful and less likely to lash out.

 It’s easier said than done.
-This is because it is surprisingly difficult to agree on what is appropriate and what is not.
-But it is an easier decision for an individual, as dressing up even a little for your flight can benefit you in many ways.
+That’s because it’s surprisingly difficult to agree on what is – and isn’t – appropriate.
+But it is an easier decision for an individual because dressing up even a little for your flight can benefit you in many ways.
 So even if your airline doesn’t have a dress code, you might want to consider it.

-Some airlines stopeconomy class passengers to lie down.
-Well, they all should.

-Airline seat selection feesshould be banned.
-Until then, here’s how to avoid them

 What are the airline dress codes?

-Airlines expressly prohibit certain types of clothing or the lack of clothing in their ticket contract.
+Airlines specifically prohibit certain types of clothing – or lack thereof – in their ticket contract.

-- American airlines has a section in its transport conditions which require passengers to “behave in an appropriate and respectful manner” and to “dress appropriately”, meaning no bare feet or offensive clothing.
+- American Airlines has a section in its transport conditions which require passengers to behave in an appropriate and respectful manner and to dress appropriately, i.e. no bare feet or offensive clothing.

-- Delta Airlines’ transport contract says it will not carry passengers whose “conduct, dress, hygiene or smell” creates an unreasonable risk of offense or inconvenience to other passengers.
+- Delta Airlines transport contract says it will not carry passengers whose conduct, dress, hygiene or odor creates an unreasonable risk of offense or inconvenience to other passengers.
 Also, no bare feet.

 - United Airlines.
-No surprise in his transport contract: Passengers can be deported if they are “barefoot, improperly dressed or whose clothing is obscene, lewd or offensive”.
+No surprise in his transport contract: Passengers may be expelled if they are barefoot, improperly dressed or if their clothing is obscene, obscene or offensive.

 You had the idea.
 But these rules only deter thoughtless passengers who try to board a flight in a Speedo or T-shirts with offensive slogans.
 And even then, he doesn’t catch them all.